The Journey of Billy Lane: From Chopper Builder to Mentor

 Billy Lane’s intuitive instincts enabled him to create his own opportunities and with foresight, relentless work ethic, and a little luck, he was able to satisfy new demands in the burgeoning kustom subculture to launch Choppers Inc. in the mid ‘90s.

-really earn notoriety as a builder or even meet others sharing the same passions was to attend events and read and communicate through the magazines like Easyriders or The Horse.
+“Being in Florida you were far away from the kustom kulture mecca of California.
+The only way to really earn notoriety as a builder or even meet others sharing the same passions was to attend events and read and communicate through the magazines like Easyriders or The Horse.
 I was always interested in design and at one point I wanted to earn a job in Detroit designing for auto companies, that was an initial goal when I was a kid,” shared Lane.

 Lane would always seek out like-minded riders, sharing his passion for classic choppers but with the ambition to propel those designs forward.
 Carefully studying the rides of his peers and immersing himself in the history of all things two-wheeled and the mechanics behind them, Lane began manufacturing some one-off, custom parts to slowly transform his bikes into extensions of his personality.